MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-assessment-scan-secure-store.md

 ## Data Migration

-Secure Store applications are not migrated to the target environment.
+Secure Store applications aren't migrated to the target environment.

 > [!IMPORTANT]
 > Any site that is configured as "No Access" (locked), in SharePoint will be skipped.
 To see a list of locked site collections see the Locked Sites scan output.

 ## Preparing for Migration

 Determine if the Secure Store applications listed in the scan results are required on the target platform.
-If they are required, you will want to create them in Tenant Administration on the new platform during the migration testing.
+If they're required, you'll want to create them in Tenant Administration on the new platform during the migration testing.

 > [!NOTE]
 > The target environment only supports the Group Restricted type.

 ## Post Migration

-If you created Secure Store applications in the target environment, ensure they are working as expected.
+If you created Secure Store applications in the target environment, ensure they're working as expected.

 ## Scan Result Reports